open-sdg/open-sdg/docs/configuration.md

 ### create_goals

 _Optional_: This setting can be used to automatically create the goal pages.
 Without this setting, you will need a file for each goal (per language), in a `_goals` folder.

-This setting should include another (indented) setting indicating the Jekyll layout to use for the goals.
-You can optionally turn on previous/next links as well.
+This setting can contain several (indented) sub-settings:

+* `layout`: This can be used to specify which Jekyll layout will be used for the goal pages.
+You can create and use your own layout, but several layouts are included with Open SDG.
+These can be found in [the _layouts folder in the repository](https://github.com/open-sdg/open-sdg/tree/master/_layouts).
+For example, to use the "goal-with-progress.html" layout, you would enter "goal-with-progress" (without the ".html") in this setting.
+* `previous_next_links`: You can set this to `true` to turn on previous/next links on goal pages, allowing users to "page" through the goals, directly from one to the next.
-Additionally, there can be a `goals` item that includes an array of objects, each with a `content` field.
+* `goals`: This optional item can include an array of objects, each with a `content` field.
 Use this to specify specific content for goal pages, which can include Markdown, or can be a translation key.
+They should be in order of goal number.

 ```nohighlight
 create_goals: